Relo02/Relo02/README.md

 ### 🚀 Current Projects

 - 🔧 **Model Predictive Control (MPC) for FALCO Autonomous Drone**
-  Developing an MPC-based control system to enable precise and adaptive flight control for the FALCO drone platform.
+  Developing an MPC-based control system to derive a predicted optimal trajectory that allows the drone to perform in advance obstacle avoidance.

 - 🤖 **Leonardo Drone Contest – Autonomous Robotics Challenge**
   Participating in the Leonardo Drone Contest organized by *Leonardo S.p.A.*, focused on multi-agent autonomous navigation in environments with known and unknown obstacles.